frntc/SIDKick-pico/README.md

     - interface boards with PWM can be combined with an external DAC.
 - microcontroller (the SID/FM emulation is identical regardless of which microcontroller is used)
     - interface boards can be used with Raspberry Pi Pico or Pico2, or compatible clones
-    - the tiny SKpicos use the RP235x (new variant, coming soon!) or the RP2040
+    - the tiny SKpicos use the RP235x (new variant) or the RP2040

 <p align="center" font-size: 30px;>